-Transfer students applying to the School of Education must have a cumulative grade point average of 2.6.
-Coursework with a grade point average below a "C-" will not be accepted.
+Transfer students applying to the School of Education must have a cumulative GPA of 2.6.
+Coursework with a GPA below a "C-" will not be accepted.
 The Dean of the School of Education or designee will evaluate transcripts.
 Credits are accepted only from regionally accredited institutions.
-Students who do not pass the Praxis I may not enroll in upper-division EDU courses unless they choose to follow the non-licensure track.
+Students who do not pass the Praxis I may not enroll in upper-division EDU courses unless they choose to pursue a non-licensure track.
 Transfer students must pass the Praxis I upon the completion of 65 hours (cumulative credit hours, including transfer credit).
-Students who at a later date pass the Praxis I tests may request induction by writing the Dean of the School of Education and the Education faculty that they have met all the criteria.
+Students who at a later date pass the Praxis I tests may request induction by writing the Dean of the School of Education faculty that they have met all the criteria.

-An Education Licensure Track: K-6 or 7-12 candidate whose ACT or SAT score is below the cut-off established by the State of Tennessee must take the Praxis I test.
+An Elementary or Secondary Education Licensure candidate whose ACT or SAT score is below the cut-off established by the State of Tennessee must take the Praxis I test.
 A student may not enroll in an upper-division EDU courses until the Praxis I is passed.
 A student who passes two sections of the Praxis I and is within 2 points of passing the third test may bring an appeal to the TEAC (Teacher Education Advisory Committee).

-The Teacher Education Advisory Council (TEAC) for K-6 and 7-12 TEAC includes the Director of the respective program and representatives from the professional education community.
-Each of these committees is responsible for the overall assessment of candidacy to the School of Education and the Education Licensure Tracks.
+The Teacher Education Advisory Council (TEAC) for Elementary and Secondary includes the Director of the respective program and representatives from the professional education community.
+Each of these committees is responsible for the overall assessment of candidacy to the School of Education and the Education Licensure.
 The Vice President for Academics and the Dean of the School of Education, in consultation with the TEAC and faculty, reserve the right to make exceptions to the admission requirements.
 Only in rare cases shall exceptions be granted.
 Written requests for exceptions to the admission requirements, supported by evidence of extenuating circumstances should be submitted to the Dean of the School of Education for Committee review.
 An official application for admission must be filed prior to the Committee review.
 A formal interview with the applicant will be scheduled.
 The applicant will receive written notice of the action by the Committee.